Metro Tunnel: Town Hall

-Town Hall station is to be located on the corner of Swanston and Flinders Streets, with direct connections to Flinders Street station, adding further relief to tram services and servicing the southern end of the CBD.
-The station will be near St Paul's Cathedral, the Arts Precinct, Southbank and Federation Square and have exits on Collins Street.
-The line will proceed south running below the Yarra River and the Burnley and Domain tunnels.
+Town Hall station is located on the corner of Swanston and Flinders Streets, with direct connections to Flinders Street station, adding further relief to tram services and servicing the southern end of the CBD.
+The station is near St Paul's Cathedral, the Arts Precinct, Southbank and Federation Square and have exits on Collins Street.
+The line proceeds south running below the Yarra River and the Burnley and Domain tunnels.
 The station is expected to serve some 55,000 passengers during peak periods.